 9. WHITEN AND BRIGHTEN YOUR SAILBOAT INTERIOR

-Painting panels in light colors can brighten and modernize a boat interior and set off teak trim.
+Painting panels in light colors can brighten and modernize a boat cabin and set off teak trim.
 We repainted our red and blue fiberglass bathroom white and it made the space feel much bigger.
 It also makes it easy to clean because you can see the dirt.

 10. STOW SIMPLY WITH CUTE STORAGE SOLUTIONS

-11. BONUS!
-CHOOSE A FUN FEATURE
+12. CHOOSE A FUN FEATURE

 Let your imagination run wild.
 A feature wall, table, or piece of artwork can really change the feel of a sailboat interior.
 Have fun with colors, patterns, and make your new floating home your own.